solubris/experimentation/README.md

 job2:
 needs: job1

 Will this wait for all the jobs to complete?
+Yes, it works brilliantly

+Following the maven dir structure: src/main/java src/test/java src/cicd/bash
+src/cicd/groovy
+src/cicd/pipeline